pedrocasais/HexagonFractal/README.md

 # HexagonFractal

-Plotting 2D Fractals using Modern OpenGL
+Plotting a Hexagon fractal (base convex figure is the triangle) 2D using Modern OpenGL